helidon-io/helidon/docs/mp/server.md

 ## Maven-Coordinates

-To enable MicroProfile Server add the helidon-microprofile-core bundle dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).
+To enable MicroProfile Server add the helidon-microprofile-core bundle dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>